Mayor of San Fernando, Pampanga

-The mayor of San Fernando (Punong Lungsod ng San Fernando) is the head of the local government of the city of San Fernando City, Pampanga who is elected to three year terms.
+The mayor of San Fernando (Punong Lungsod ning San Fernando) is the head of the local government of the city of San Fernando City, Pampanga who is elected to three year terms.
 The Mayor is also the executive head and leads the city's departments in executing the city ordinances and improving public services.
 The city mayor is restricted to three consecutive terms, totaling nine years, although a mayor can be elected again after an interruption of one term.